There's a lot of talk about the defensive line of the Detroit Lions and whether it's the best in the NFL.

 A win against the Lions will bring the Falcons to 4-3 and heading into the bye with a two-game winning streak before heading to Indianapolis.
 There'd be some momentum with the Falcons heading to face the Colts if they can win on Sunday.

-"I feel like we've got to get off this up and down streak and put consecutive wins together," wide receiver Julio Jones said.
+"I feel like we've got to get off this up and down streak and put consecutive wins together," wide receiver Roddy White said.
 "That's a good thing that we did last year.
 We won a lot of games in a row.
 This year we've been up and down.
 This is our opportunity, right before the bye week, to get ourselves going and get above .500.
 It's a good opportunity against a good team.
 We've got to go out there and play hard and get us a W on the road."

 Though they've not won back-to-back games this season, they've also not lost back-to-back games, something they never did last season.
 Being able to rebound as helped the Falcons through their early-season struggles.